 Growing up in Reno, Nevada, I spent a lot of time outside.
 This comes as a surprise to most people, a fair one at that I suppose, as Nevada in general gets lumped into the same tropes as a Johnny Cash song — gambling, a lonely Route 66 and a place for fast and easy divorces.
 But what I love about Reno, (admittedly, something I took for granted while I was living there), was how much it debunked all these stereotypes for me.
 Situated at the crook of the Nevada/California borderline, Reno sits in a valley at the foot of the Sierra Nevada Mountains, clocking in a 2o minute drive up to Lake Tahoe from my childhood home.
 I spent my winters skiing and snowboarding and my summers hiking and swimming in the many lakes in and around the Tahoe Rim Trail.
 I grew up a tomboy at heart, camping and playing many sports, with bruises on my knees and more than my fair share of sunshine.

 Now that I’m many years removed from my childhood stomping grounds, with first San Francisco and now New York as two major cities that have shaped me, it’s a bittersweet feeling when I get to escape somewhere far outside the city.
 Open air, open road and lots of space to just, BE.
 A few weeks ago, the team over at Wildfitness, a fitness retreat group dedicated to helping people rethink how they approach exercise by reconnecting them with nature, invited Nora and me on a long weekend getaway up in Hudson Valley, and it was just the recharge I needed.
+While in the city you don’t really get a chance to enjoy the peacefulness of the outdoors while building up your fitness so going on a fitness retreat was a welcome change to our lives.

 We spent most of the weekend hiking the Mohonk Preserve, eating all paleo-inspired meals and playing more than our fair share of ultimate frisbee.
 And the team was stellar — all wonderful coaches and fitness experts — firm believers in rediscovering your body’s full potential (a big thing for me these days as I’m knee deep in marathon training).
 Of course, after only a few short days, we were sore and tired, but at the same time, re-energized and excited to find ways to incorporate simple Wildfitness principles into a city-based lifestyle back home.
 I asked our head coach (and seasoned mountaineer), Josh Valentine to share his top 10 ways to start living a more movement-focused lifestyle.
 They’re straightforward, which I think is a necessity for New Yorkers, as most are as easy as leaving for work a bit earlier to walk to work once a week.
 I’m already starting to do this to most of my meetings (yes, even some uptown ones!).